 Girl-talk-Girl connects young women worldwide, using mobile digital storytelling (2-5 minute multimedia narratives produced on mobile phones) to spark dialogue and change around the gender-based violence present in their lives.

-Now, the program is expanding to reach individuals in other cities and countries, including young women internally displaced from Eastern Ukraine in late 2017 and first generation women students at Pontificia Universidad Católica de Chile in 2018 with Public Diplomacy Program Awards from the countries' respective United States Embassies.
+Now, the program has expanded to reach individuals in other cities and countries, including young women internally displaced from eastern Ukraine and Crimea in 2017 and first generation women students at Pontificia Universidad Católica de Chile in 2018 with Public Diplomacy Program Awards from the countries' respective United States Embassies.

 Young women at the Girl-talk-Girl workshops in New York City and St. Petersburg explore the violences impacting women of diverse backgrounds and life experiences.